raymo116/Assignment6/README.md

 ## Instructions
 - Enter `make` to compile the code.
-- Enter `./mRaymond.out <yourFileName.txt>` in order to run the program.
+- Enter `./mRaymond.out <yourFileName>.txt` in order to run the program.
 - The program will output the time for the beginning and the end of each sorting algorithm.

 ## Sources